Skip to content

 The saved search that actually fires.

 Facebook Marketplace lets you save a search and, in many regions, turn on notifications for it — but those alerts are batched and throttled, often arriving late or never, and the option isn’t available everywhere.
-A JDMarket watch is that same saved search, run properly: it checks Facebook Marketplace as often as every minute (Pro, $45/mo, runs 2 of its 10 watches every minute; Premium, $80/mo, runs all 10; Basic, $30/mo, checks every 5–10 minutes), scores each new listing 1–5 with AI against your plain-language rules, and sends matches to Telegram and native push — usually about a second after it detects one.
-There’s no Facebook login and nothing to install, the iPhone app is live on the App Store, and Basic starts with a 3-day free trial (card on file).
+A JDMarket watch is that same saved search, run properly: it sends instant alerts the moment a listing goes live on fast tiers (Pro, $45/mo, makes 2 of its 10 watches instant; Premium, $80/mo, makes all 10 instant; Basic, $30/mo, surfaces matches within minutes), scores each new listing 1–5 with AI against your plain-language rules, and sends matches to Telegram and native push — usually about a second after it detects one.
+There’s no Facebook login and nothing to install, the apps are live on the App Store and Google Play (Australia, Canada, New Zealand, the UK and the US), and Basic starts with a 3-day free trial (card on file).
 Keep Facebook’s own notifications on alongside — they don’t conflict.

 Last updated